ai22m004/NathyEngine/questions/exercise-two-game-engine.md

 What is a package manager in C++?
 Name 3 package manager:

 - A software that installs and administrates all the different packages needed for the application.
-Python has pip as an example, but c++ has no real software for it.
+Python has pip as an example, which is very popular.

 - For c++ there is a package manager out there named conan, but I have never used it.